EduardoGDGV/Online-Store-Project/README.md

     email:     admin@example.com
     password:  admin
     ```
+- To enter as one of the default users, use the following credentials:
+    ```bash
+    email: john@example.com
+    password: password123
+    ```
 - **Profile Page and SessionStorage:**
   The user profile page now utilizes `sessionStorage` to store the logged-in user information.
 This ensures that the user's details are persistent during their session and are easily accessible without repeated server requests.